WDI-SEA/notes/08-cs/cs-recursion/readme.md

 ![Hulk Hogan's beard growing his own face](recursion_hulk_hogan.jpg)
 ![Droste branding](recursion_droste.jpg)

+## Recursion vs Iteration

+When do we use recursion?
+Pretty much any time we can write an iterative solution (i.e. one that loops to get to the solution), we can typically use recursion to write a more elegant solution.
+In general, any iterative algorithm can be rewritten as a recursive algorithm and vice versa.

+So when should you use one or the other?
+Both have pros and cons.
+Here are some of the properties of each:

+#### Iterative Solutions:
+* Are usually harder to read but easier to write
+* Have the potential for infinite loops

+#### Recursive Solutions:
+* Usually more difficult to write but much easier to read
+* Have the potential to overflow the function call stack

+There are pitfalls to both approaches, but we must prefer recursive solutions in most cases where the iterative solution would be much harder to read and maintain.
+Certainly, don't rewrite all of your looping algorithms as recursive algorithms but do realize that most standard algorithms like the ones we will learn for searching and sorting are usually written recursively.

 ## Let's Pretend We Are Each A Recursive Function

 How can we count how many people are sitting directly behind one person in this